stein-bmcc/mmp-100-final-video-file-template/README.md

 # Video on a Web Page Example
 This is an example template file for how to show a video element on a web page.

-1. **index.html** has examples of both using a video element and embedding a YouTube video
+1. **index.html** has a video elment in it already.
+You can upload your own video and then edit this element to show it.
     1. For the video element you have to upload your video file to the folder named __media__ for this one

 ## Instructions